 Transfers of Financial Assets.
-In June 2009, the FASB issued authoritative guidance which requires entities to provide more information regarding sales of securitized financial assets and similar transactions, particularly if the seller retains some risk with respect to the assets.
-This authoritative guidance is effective for fiscal years beginning after November 15, 2009.
-The Company does not expect the adoption of this guidance to have a material effect on its Financial Statements.
+In June 2009, the Financial Accounting Standards Board ("FASB") issued authoritative guidance which requires entities to provide more information regarding sales of securitized financial assets and similar transactions, particularly if the seller retains some risk with respect to the assets.
+This authoritative guidance was effective for fiscal years beginning after November 15, 2009.
+The adoption of this guidance did not have an impact on the Company's 2010 Financial Statements.

 Variable Interest Entities.
 In June 2009, the FASB issued authoritative guidance designed to improve financial reporting by companies involved with variable interest entities and to provide more relevant and reliable information to users of financial statements.
-This authoritative guidance is effective for fiscal years beginning after November 15, 2009.
-The Company does not expect the adoption of this guidance to have a material effect on its Financial Statements.
+This authoritative guidance was effective for fiscal years beginning after November 15, 2009.
+The adoption of this guidance did not have an impact on the Company's 2010 Financial Statements.